akeneo/pim-api-docs/content/concepts/asset-manager.md

 #### Selection via product categories
 To associate your assets to a given set of products, you can use their categories.
 In this case, use the keyword `categories` as the `FIELD_NAME`.

-The table below summarizes the operators available when you select via categories as well as the allowed value type you can have as a `VALUE`.
+The table below summarizes the operators available when you select per categories as well as the allowed value type you can have as a `VALUE`.

 | Operator | Allowed value type | Selection description |
 | ----------------- | -------------- | ------------------ |